 - When it is complete, press the “Reboot system” button.

 If TWRP shows “No OS Installed” warning, kindly ignore it.
 Want to root?
-Just flash latest SuperSU zip through TWRP.
+Just flash the latest SuperSU ZIP (Download it from here) through TWRP.

 There are a few issues reported by users, but they shouldn’t hinder you to use this ROM on daily basis.

 - Some users report crashes, blank-screening in-call and permissions issues with Google Play Phone app despite setting permissions.